zanac/pyHPSU/scripts/README.md

-# Scripts Map
+# Scripts

 ## Capture-Publish

-Scripts to automatic schedule read and publish to emoncms a set of variables.
+Set of useful scripts to automatically read from HPSU Compact and publish them on the cloud ([emoncms.org](http://emoncms.org)) a set of configurable variables.

 ## Control